-Vipac has carefully considered the nearby ground level public areas at the base of the proposed Development and predicts that the proposed Development is not likely generate wind conditions in excess of the recommended criteria as long as the following measures are put in place:
+Vipac has carefully considered the nearby ground level public areas at the base of the proposed development and predicts that the proposed development is not likely generate wind conditions in excess of the recommended criteria with the proposed design and landscape plantings.
+Design recommendations have been made to further evaluate the detail of proposed plantations and awnings.